lastunicorn/WixQ/README.md

 # WixQ
 This repo contains a number of projects that demonstrate how to do some of the most common tasks in Wix Toolset.
-The intention is to create small and very specific projects that focus on only one aspect.
+The intention is to create small and very specific tutorials that focus on only one aspect.

 # Projects
 Below is a list of the projects contained in this repo.
 Each one is the answer to a question.